Skip to article

 The short version: your state's own cottage food page is the canonical answer, and it is almost always run by either the state department of agriculture or the state department of health.
 Below is a state-by-state index.
 Each link goes to a page with your state's current revenue cap, allowed foods, permit or registration requirements, sales channels, and label disclaimer rules.

-Use this to answer the basic legality question first.
-Once you have a clear "yes, this is legal in my state and here is how," the next question is operational — what you actually need to do to get started, price things, take orders, and stay compliant as you grow.
+Use this to understand the local rules first.
+Once you know which lane your food and sales channel fit into, the next question is operational — what you actually need to do to get started, price things, take orders, coordinate pickup, and keep customers straight.
 The companion guide to how to start a home bakery walks through that piece end to end, with cross-references back to these state pages where a decision depends on local rules.

-If you are already selling informally — through social channels, at farmers markets, or within your neighborhood — the legal question is often less "can I sell" and more "am I already doing something that falls under a cottage food rule, and what am I missing?"
+If you are already selling informally — through social channels, at farmers markets, or within your neighborhood — the useful question is often less "am I allowed to exist?" and more "which rules apply to the way I am already selling, and where does the order flow start to get messy?"
 Two common informal paths worth reading alongside this one: selling food on Facebook Marketplace and selling food on Instagram.
-Both channels see a lot of cottage food sellers, both have their own policies that interact with cottage food law, and both have specific pitfalls worth knowing about before you scale.
+Both channels see a lot of home food sellers, both have their own policies, and both tend to fall apart operationally once orders move beyond a handful of DMs.

 Find your state